Glossary of Aquarium Terms

 Brackish - Water that has a slight salt content with a specific gravity between 1.006-1.015.
 Found naturally where rivers meet the ocean.

-Bubble Nest - Appearing like small bubbles that look like foam, commonly created when there is a large protein content in the water or created by anabantoid fish when they are searching for a mate.
+Bubble Nest - Appears like small bubbles that look like foam, commonly created when there is a large protein content in the water or created by anabantoid fish when they are searching for a mate.

 Buffering - The capability of something to resist changes in pH.